Lithill/boutique_ado__v1/README.md

 ### Acknowledgements

-I would like to acknowledge the following people who helped me along the way in completing my second milestone project:
+I would like to acknowledge the following people who helped me along the way in completing my fourth milestone project:

 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.